-Small changes in the way you do things can make a difference to your water consumption:
+Small changes in the way you do things on a daily basis can make a difference to your water consumption:

-Turn tap off and/or use a mug when brushing teeth or shaving
+- Turn the tap off and/or use a mug when brushing teeth or shaving.

-If you use a waste disposal unit instead of composting, minimise the amount of water used by saving the food scraps until the end of the day and use once daily
+- If you use a waste disposal unit instead of composting your food scraps, minimise the amount of water used by saving the food scraps until the end of the day and use your waste disposal unit once daily.

 Reducing the flow rate of water fixtures can greatly reduce water consumption, particularly in the shower.
 To safely reduce flow rates in your house you must first ensure that your hot water system is Mains pressure.
 If you have an unwrapped hot water cylinder it will usually state on the outside if it is a Mains or Low pressure system.
 Gas and instantaneous systems are usually Mains pressure, but if unsure please seek advice from a plumber.We recommend a shower flow rate of 9 litres per minute to provide effective water coverage and efficient water use.
 Households using a Mains hot water or Gas system may be able to install flow restrictors or replace the existing shower head with a low flow shower head.
 For details on measuring your flow rate and installing a flow restrictor download this file: Shower FR and Measuring flyer Aug 2015 v2

 Mixer Taps can also have flow restricting aerators installed.
 These are particularly useful in high tap use areas such as the kitchen, and can also reduce splashing which is common in shallow bathroom sinks.
 For more information on installing flow restricting tap aerators download this file: Hot Water Cylinder and Tap Aerators Aug 2015 v2